-The perpendicular magnetic recording performance of electroless CoNiReP/NiFeP double-layered media using ringtype heads was investigated, focusing upon the recording processes and the effect of underlayer coercivity (HC(u) = 5 approximately 160 Oe).
+The perpendicular magnetic recording performance of electroless CoNiReP/NiFeP double-layered media using ring- type heads was investigated, focusing upon the recording processes and the effect of underlayer coercivity (.Hc(u) = 5 ~ 160 Oe).
 For the recording on medium whose Hc(u) value is higher than several tens of Oe, the underlayer is also magnetized by a head field, and the phase of such a longitudinal magnetization of the underlayer is shifted in proportion to the change of magneto-motive force (MMF).
 In the low MMF region, the phases of perpendicular transition and longitudinal transition are synchronized, forming the horseshoe mode through the perpendicular layer and the underlayer.
-Consequently, the output voltage, by maintaining single-peak shaped signals, drastically increased by the so- designated 'phase synchronization' effect.
+Consequently, the output voltage, by maintaining single-peak shaped signals, drastically increased by the so- designated “phase synchronization” effect.
 Greater improvement of reproduced voltage by such a phase synchronization effect was obtained for the higher Hc(u) medium.

 ASJC Scopus subject areas

 - Physics and Astronomy(all)